-Listing 39 shows the markup to render flashes. data-turbo-cache="false" is specified on the container to prevent Turbo from caching this element during navigation.
-Without this attribute, users will see the alert for a fraction of a second before it disappears if they navigate back to a page with a flash after having navigated away.
-This is because Turbo maintains a local cache of visited pages.
-Alerts should be ephemeral so it's a good idea to exclude them from the cache.
+data-turbo-temporary is specified on the container element to prevent Turbo from caching the alert during navigation.
+Without this attribute, users will see the alert for a fraction of a second before it disappears if they navigate back to a page with a flash after having navigated away due to Turbo's local cache.

-Now if you go back to your sign up form and submit it with some valid data, you'll see an alert as depicted in Figure 26.
+Now if you go back to your sign up form and submit it with some valid data, you'll see an alert as depicted in Figure 21.